-The only Pacific nation never to be colonized by a foreign power, Tonga is an absolute monarchy and a relic of traditional Polynesian culture which offers its visitors much more than pristine beaches dotted with coconut trees.
-Its remote location in the South Pacific Ocean and consequently the low number of international flights acts as a barrier for mass-tourism, preserving the islands tranquility and authenticity.
+The only Pacific nation that was never colonized by a foreign power, Tonga remains an absolute monarchy and a stronghold of traditional Polynesian culture to date.
+Somewhat counterintuitively, this archipelago offers visitors far more than just pristine beaches lined with coconut trees.
+The country's sheer isolation, coupled with the limited number of international flights, has long acted as a barrier to mass tourism, ensuring that Tonga retains its peacefulness and authentic way of life.

 photography by: Brandone Cole, majesticwhaleencounters